Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 In addition to running on the YARN cluster manager, Spark also provides a simple standalone deploy mode.
 If you are using Spark in Spark Standalone mode:

 1. Copy the OAP `.jar` to **all** the worker nodes.
-2. Add the following configuration settings to “$SPARK_HOME/conf/spark-defaults” on the working node.
+2. Add the following configuration settings to `$SPARK_HOME/conf/spark-defaults.conf` to the working node.
 ```
 spark.sql.extensions               org.apache.spark.sql.OapExtensions
 # absolute path on worker nodes